fedgut/web_framework/README.md

 # Using the Framework

 - The framework separates CSS files according to function to make it easier to maintain:
-  -cssreset.css to homologate style irrespective of browser -layout.css has general containers
+  <br>-cssreset.css to homologate style irrespective of browser
+  <br>-layout.css has general containers
-  -grid.css has the grid elements and classes -style.css has padding, margins, borders and other stylistic choices that dont change layout -All this diferent stylesheets are already linked in the html_template.html file, use it as a starting point for your projects
+  <br>-grid.css has the grid elements and classes
+  <br>-style.css has padding, margins, borders and other stylistic choices that dont change layout <br>
+  -All this diferent stylesheets are already linked in the html_template.html file, use it as a starting point for your projects
 - assets and css folders are exclusive to the framework files, project assets should be stored in p_assets
 - to use icon fonts you must link the font stylesheet as in any other font